|Highmark Commercial Medical Policy - Delaware|

 This policy is designed to address medical guidelines that are appropriate for the majority of individuals with a particular disease, illness, or condition.
 Each person's unique clinical circumstances may warrant individual consideration, based on review of applicable medical records.

-The administration of testosterone androgens is typically an outpatient procedure which is only eligible for coverage as an inpatient procedure in special circumstances, including, but not limited to, the presence of a co-morbid condition that would require monitoring in a more controlled environment such as the inpatient setting.
+Medical Nutrition Therapy (MNT) is typically an outpatient procedure which is only eligible for coverage as an inpatient procedure in special circumstances, including, but not limited to, the presence of a co-morbid condition that would require monitoring in a more controlled environment such as the inpatient setting.

 This policy is intended to document those medical guidelines used by Highmark Blue Cross Blue Shield Delaware for the purpose of coverage and reimbursement determinations under Highmark Blue Cross Blue Shield Delaware health benefit plans.
 These guidelines are appropriate for the majority of individuals with a particular disease, illness, or condition; however, each person's unique clinical circumstances may warrant individual consideration, based on review of applicable medical records.